How to milk casino comps

 My calculator above uses the house edge figures from this table, rather than the actual house edge, so you can more accurately figure how much comp value you're earning—assuming you make the best bets.

 Let's see an example.
-You're betting a total of $10,000 on blackjack (e.g., $25/hand for about six hours).
+You're betting a total of $10,000 at a 3:2 blackjack game (e.g., $25/hand for about six hours).
 The casino figures you'll lose 0.75% of that, or $75, and at a 33% comp rate, you'll earn $25 in comps.
 But if you play a low-edge game using proper basic strategy, the house edge might be around 0.48%, for an expected loss of only $48.
 You'll still get the same $25 in comps, so suddenly you're getting close to 50% comp value instead of 33%.

 When you combine this method with slow play, the rewards are